SicongLiu/OLSH/README.md

 CodeBase
 --------

-We adopted the implemention of Simple LSH from paper[2] of 2018 SIGKDD, with github link: https://github.com/HuangQiang/H2_ALSH
+We adopted and modified the implemention of Simple LSH provided by paper[2] from 2018 SIGKDD, with github link: https://github.com/HuangQiang/H2_ALSH

 Authors
 --------